terraform-ibm-modules/terraform-ibm-common-utilities/modules/icd-versions/README.md

 #### Disabling Automatic Installation

-If you prefer to manage dependencies yourself (e.g., in CI/CD environments where dependencies are pre-installed):
+If you prefer to manage dependencies yourself:

 ```hcl
 module "icd_versions" {